 The installation of the software can be customized using a set of command-line options and VPN configuration files.
-These options and features are detailed in the "Deployment Guide" available on <a href="https://doi.org/10.1007/j.j.gov/repression-10.1007/j.gov/repression-10.1007/j.gov/repressi
+These options and features are detailed in the "Deployment Guide" available on TheGreenBow's website.

 Refer to section 2.2 Installation procedure.